amyzanje/3_tier_application_basic_landing_zone_tf/README.md

     terraform init
     ```

-3. Review and adjust configuration in `main.tf` and other relevant files.
+3. Review and adjust configuration in `variable.tf`.

 4. Apply the Terraform configuration: